-Solvent-free PET test methods can also be used to check the injection moulding process by grinding the finished product and measuring the IV again.
+Solvent-free PET test methods can also be used to check the injection molding process by grinding the finished product and measuring the IV again.
 A melt pot designed for use with the IV measurement test instrument enables molten PET to be taken directly off the process line for measurement of IV at various stages in the process.
-Thus not only does the instrument measure the characteristics of the raw polymer, but also the integrity of all stages in the process.
+Thus not only does the instrument measure the characteristics of the raw polymer but also the integrity of all stages in the process.

 Design & Development of PET Testing

 The ability to accurately measure intrinsic viscosity and degradation rate is also important in the design and development of products.
 A particular example of this is in the PET bottle industry.
-For both environmental and economic reasons it is desirable to use as little raw material as possible in the manufacture of the product.
+For both environmental and economic reasons, it is desirable to use as little raw material as possible in the manufacture of the product.
 Carbonated drinks bottles need to be able to withstand an internal pressure of 100psi.
 The strength of a bottle is dependent on the IV of the polymer, so if a high IV polymer is used, a bottle of the same strength can be achieved with a thinner preform, using less material and creating less waste.
 Intrinsic viscosity measurement plays a role in measuring the IV before the bottles are blown and at the research and development stage.

 Monitoring The Production Process of PET

 The drying of hygroscopic polymers such as PET is an important part of the production process.
-If the polymer is overdried, the IV increases because the polymer starts polymerising in an uncontrolled way.
+If the polymer is overdried, the IV increases because the polymer starts polymerizing in an uncontrolled way.
 On the other hand, processing without drying properly results in an irreversible break in the polymer chain and consequent drop in IV (and therefore strength of the product).
 The performance of dryers tends to drift and by processing trends in IV measurement over a period of time, correction for drift can be made to the production process before the problem becomes serious.

 PETPlus Intrinsic Viscosity Measurement Instrument

-Lloyd Instruments’ new Davenport™ PETPlus Intrinsic Viscosity Measurement Instrument is a compact stand-alone instrument which uses the unique solvent-free method described above for routine IV measurement of PET polymers, avoiding both the costs and the environmental hazard of handling and disposal of toxic solvents.
+Lloyd Instruments’ new Davenport™ PETPlus Intrinsic Viscosity Measurement Instrument is a compact stand-alone instrument that uses the unique solvent-free method described above for routine IV measurement of PET polymers, avoiding both the costs and the environmental hazard of handling and disposal of toxic solvents.
 Its safe testing method has been utilized in more than 200 units installed in PET manufacturing plants worldwide.
 The PETPlus also measures the degradation factor and provides the mean and standard deviation for the batch.

 Easy Pressure Adjustment for Testing Different Materials

 It is supplied with a convenient integral nitrogen regulation valve for easy pressure adjustment when testing different materials.
-Requiring only power and a pressurised nitrogen supply, the instrument can be operated in stand-alone mode or used in conjunction with ‘NEXYGENPlus PET’, the company’s powerful new dedicated data analysis software package for the IV measurement of PET polymers.
-A user-friendly training mode is included as standard to simplify operator instruction.
+Requiring only power and a pressurized nitrogen supply, the instrument can be operated in stand-alone mode or used in conjunction with ‘NEXYGENPlus PET’, the company’s powerful new dedicated data analysis software package for the IV measurement of PET polymers.
+A user-friendly training mode is included as a standard to simplify operator instruction.

 Testing Polymers at All Stages of the Production Process